DoraFactory/dorafactory-multisig/docs/test-guide.md

 This document is a black-box testing guide for dorafactory multisig frontend mvp milestone-1, which demonstrates a complete flow of using multisig.

 ### Prerequisites
-1. Chrome web browser required
+1. Chrome web browser required, make sure it support locaStorage
 2. Install polkadot js extension for your browser https://polkadot.js.org/extension/
 3. Use the extension to create a least 3 new account and allow to use on any chain
 4. If you want to run whole test on you local machine, you can set up a local dev chain.
 We recommend [polkadot-v0.9.17 version](https://github.com/paritytech/polkadot/tree/release-v0.9.17)